Trade, Investment and Development

 Other activities/ Publications:

-• In December 2022, Asian Development Bank (ADB), in collaboration with the BIMSTEC Secretariat has published the e-version of the report titled “BIMSTEC Trade Facilitation Strategic Framework 2030”.
+• In December 2022, Asian Development Bank (ADB), in collaboration with the BIMSTEC Secretariat has published a report titled “BIMSTEC Trade Facilitation Strategic Framework 2030”.

 • The Indian Council for Research on International Economic Relations (ICRIER), New Delhi in collaboration with ADB and Ministry of External Affairs, Govt. of India hosted the First “Trade Facilitation Capacity Building Programme” in India from 7 to 20 May 2023.